ashiq24/CoDA-NO/README.md

 We are going to release the CoDA-NO layers and models soon as part of the `neural operator` library.

 ### Running Experiments
-To run the experiments, download the datasets, update the "input_mesh_location" and "data_location" in the config file,  update the Wandb credentials and execute the following command
+To run the experiments, download the datasets, update the "input_mesh_location" and "data_location" in the config file,  update the Wandb credentials, and execute the following command

 ```
 python main.py --exp (FSI/RB) --config "config name" --ntrain N